-The PhysioFunction team achieve amazing results with clients recovering from posterior fossa tumour resection.
+The PhysioFunction team have achieved some amazing results with clients recovering from posterior fossa tumour resection.
 Some examples of the therapy you may receive include:

 Many of the symptoms of PFS improve with time but recovery is often incomplete, and patients are left with some degree of limitation, which in some cases can impact their ability to live independently.